Moving NS Punctures on Super Spheres: Discussion

 \section{Discussion}

-The path integral expression for the measure arrived at in (\ref{eq:BBd(B)}) or (\ref{eq:BBB2x}), and the corresponding result for the BRST (anti-)commutator (\ref{eq:QBBdeltaBIt}) are the main results of the present paper.
-The relation (\ref{eq:BBd(B)}) provides the explicit expression for the path integral measure in heterotic string theory that translates fixed picture vertex NS operators (in the natural $-1$ picture) to integrated picture (corresponding to 0 picture).
-A crucial property is that the dependence on $\t{v};\!v|\chi$ is smooth, with super curvature encoded locally (as opposed to in transition functions on patch overlaps \cite{Nelson89}).
-The BRST anti-commutator (\ref{eq:QBBdeltaBIt}) demonstrates that BRST-exact vertex operators decouple from amplitudes up to boundary terms (that come from the ``physical'' boundary of supermoduli space as opposed to fictitious boundaries associated to patch overlaps). \sk
+The path integral expression for the measure arrived at in \eqref{eq:BBd(B)} or \eqref{eq:BBB2x}, and the corresponding result for the BRST (anti-)commutator \eqref{eq:QBBdeltaBIt} are the main results of the present paper.
+The relation \eqref{eq:BBd(B)} provides the explicit expression for the path integral measure in heterotic string theory that translates fixed picture NS vertex operators (in the natural $-1$ picture) on a super sphere to integrated picture (corresponding to 0 picture).
+A crucial property is that the dependence on $\wt{v};\!v|\chi$ is smooth, with super curvature encoded locally (as opposed to in transition functions on patch overlaps \cite{Nelson89}).
+The BRST anti-commutator \eqref{eq:QBBdeltaBIt} demonstrates that BRST-exact vertex operators decouple from amplitudes up to boundary terms (that come from the ``physical'' boundary of supermoduli space as opposed to fictitious boundaries associated to patch overlaps).\looseness=-1

-If there is a second NS vertex operator then we can use the same underlying chart with coordinate, $\t{w};\!w|\psi$, and simply place the first and second vertex operator at $\t{w};\!w|\psi=\t{v}^1;\!v^1|\chi^1$ and $\t{w};\!w|\psi=\t{v}^2;\!v^2|\chi^2$ respectively, the measure contribution being a product of terms as in (\ref{eq:BBd(B)}) with the obvious replacements. \sk
+If there is a second NS vertex operator then we can use the same underlying chart with coordinate $\wt{w};\!w|\psi$ and simply place the first and second vertex operator at, say, $\wt{w};\!w|\psi=\wt{v}^1;\!v^1|\chi^1$ and $\wt{w};\!w|\psi=\wt{v}^2;\!v^2|\chi^2$, respectively, the measure contribution being a product of terms as in~\eqref{eq:BBd(B)} with the obvious replacements.
+The generalisation to any number of insertions is, similarly, immediate.